SwJOKER/SwJOKER/README.md

 I have started from attentionaly reading Lutz's Book 'Learning Python' and Luciano Ramalho's 'Fluent Python'.<br>

 In process I learned Django, Django REST, HTML, CSS, SQL, JS, Docker. <br>
-Maybe my knowledges of any of this are not perfect but I learn permanently and have passion.<br> In fact I already knew some of it and used before.
+Maybe my knowledges of any of that are not perfect but I learn permanently and have passion.<br> In fact I already knew some of it and used before.
 And maybe I know more.
 Format too narrow to write all what i used or tried.<br>
 For example I used to program AVR-controllers on C and Arduino as hobby.
 But barely it interesting for employer.